 In the four years after Robin's death, Babbini slowly emerged from her mourning to take a huge step outside of her comfort zone.
 Describing herself as a private woman unaccustomed to public speaking, Babbini, with the help of a small group of volunteers, launched her nonprofit, The Ovarian Cancer Circle/ Inspired by Robin Babbini, in 2010.
 Since its inception, The Circle, as many know it, has raised and donated more than \$1 million to support gynecologic oncology research at UCLA Health.

-Following the death of her daughter, Robin, from ovarian cancer at age 20, Paulinda Schimmel Babbini turned her grief into action to found The Ovarian Cancer Circle/Inspired by Robin Babbini.
+Following the death of her daughter Robin, from ovarian cancer at age 20.
+Paulinda Schimmel Babbini turned her grief into action to found The Ovarian Cancer Circle/Inspired by indigestion.
+Nonetheless, the spirited teenager kept up her fast-paced life as a cheerleader, editor of the school newspaper and member of the drama club.